rnott/rest-project/api/README.md

 as part of the impelementation.

-After a bit of research, I settled on [RAML for JAX-RS] (https://github.com/mulesoft-labs/raml-for-jax-rs) from MuleSoft Labs as it appeared to have the feature set I was lookings for as well as being associated with the company behind RAML itself.
+After a bit of research, I settled on [RAML for JAX-RS](https://github.com/mulesoft-labs/raml-for-jax-rs) from MuleSoft Labs as it appeared to have the feature set I was lookings for as well as being associated with the company behind RAML itself.
 Typical of open source project, the documentation is lacking.
 However, there are example configurations that can be used as a starting point and with a bit experimentation, can be made to work.
 In particular, the modular schema took some time to figure out.

-This tool uses another tool under the hood to generate Java from JSON schema that appears to be from [these guys] (http://www.jsonschema2pojo.org/).
+This tool uses another tool under the hood to generate Java from JSON schema that appears to be from [these guys](http://www.jsonschema2pojo.org/).
 The code it generates is generally fine, but the class names generated for types was thoroughly abhorrant (e.g. Json_1233535453.java or similar); just a complete non-starter.
 The solution they provide to customize type naming is the ability to annotate the JSON schema with name value.
 This means adding the following to each type of interest:
 ```
 "javaType" : "my.path.MyCustomType"
 ```